-Sopharma Poland Z.O.O. (in liquidation) and Sopharma Warsaw SP.
-Z.O.O. operate in Poland; PAO Vitamini, OOO Sopharma Ukraine - in Ukraine; Sopharma Trading Pharmaceuticals and Sopharma Trading d.o.o. - in Serbia; SIA Briz - in Latvia; SOOO Brititrade, OOO Tabina, SOOO Brizpharm, OOO Farmacevt Plus, OOO Galenapharm, ODO Medjel, ODO Alenpharm-plus, ODO SalusLine, ZAO Interpharm, OOO Zdorovei, BOOO SpetsAfarmatsia and OOO Bellerofon - in Belarus; UAB Recessus - in Lithuania, TOO Sopharma Kazakhstan - in Kazakhstan, and Rap Pharma International OOD - in Moldova.
+Sopharma Poland Z.O.O. in liquidation and Sopharma Warsaw SP.
+Z.O.O. operate in Poland; PAO Vitamini, OOO Sopharma Ukraine - in Ukraine; Sopharma Trading Pharmaceuticals and Sopharma Trading d.o.o. - in Serbia; SIA Briz - in Latvia; SOOO Brititrade, OOO Tabina, SOOO Brizpharm, OOO Farmacevt Plus, OOO Galenapharm, ODO Medjel, ODO Alenpharm-plus, ODO SalusLine, ZAO Interpharm, OOO Zdorovei, BOOO SpetsAfarmatsia and OOO Bellerofon - in Belarus and OOO Zdorovei Pharm - in Belarus; UAB Recessus - in Lithuania, TOO Sopharma Kazakhstan - in Kazakhstan, and Rap Pharma International OOD - in Moldova.

-As at 31 December 2019, the interest of the Group in associates is as follows:
+As at 31 March 2020, the interest of the Group in associates is as follows:

 Doverie Obedinen Holding AD - 24.98% interest of Sopharma AD.
 The principal activities of the company include acquisition, management, assessment and sale of shares in Bulgarian and foreign companies - legal entities.
-As of the date of these consolidated annual financial statements, the average number of Group's personnel was 5,163 workers and employees (2018: 5,075).
+As of the date of these interim consolidated financial statements, the average number of Group's personnel was 5,210 workers and employees (2019: 5,163).